pokarats/about_luisa_kg/README.md

 For our task, the *GPT2LMHeadModel* is fine-tuned on the *Extension Corpus* described above.
 The extension dataset is loaded as a *datasets.Dataset* object.
 After that we run *GPT2Tokenizer* on the Dataset object.
 The dataset is split into train, dev and testsets.
 Out of the 364 paragraphs in the extension dataset, 80 % data (292 paragraphs) is assigned to the train set, and 20 % are equally divided between dev and test sets (36 paragraphs each).
 We let the training run for 30 epochs, the final eval loss is 4.478, the perplexity is 88.0843.

+Since one of our goals is to generate a varied answer extension similar to what a human would produce, we additionally apply the T5 model (Raffelet, 2019) fine-tuned for the question paraphras-ing task (Goutham, 2020) on a large-scale Quora question dataset (Iyer et al., 2017) that consists of over 149,000 samples.
+This task is linguistically quite similar to ours, since we also need to express the same meaning of question-style phrases with other words.
+Paraphrasing is especially relevant for the extensions retrieved with the tf-idf model, as these lack variations for repeated questions.
+We did not try out different target lengths for the paraphrase, however, this could be a viable tool to further adapt the functionality of the Answer Extension module.

 ## Evaluation